-These are certainly not the only tenants – requisites to frugal innovation.
-However, they do deliver rapid, if not, immediate (often humanitarian) returns, i.e., irrigation, crop – animal sustainability, ease acquisition to, generates-delivers power, promotes producing more stable-sustainable shelter and/or clothing, provides innovative – culture respectful investment capital which has been a history of very limited access to many.
+While, these are certainly not the only tenants – requisites to frugal innovation…they do deliver rapid, if not, immediate (often humanitarian) returns, i.e., agricultural irrigation, crop – animal sustainability, ease acquisition to power generation – delivery sources, promotes producing more stable-sustainable shelter and/or clothing, respectfully promotes innovative cultures and respectful investment capital for which there has been a long history of limited access and neglect.

-Interestingly, in Schumpeter’s column (in The Economist, March 24, 2012) titled ‘Asian Innovation’ it’s noted that numerous universities are in somewhat of a ‘scramble mode’ to design and integrate courses focusing on frugal innovation.
+Interestingly, as Schumpeter’s writes (The Economist, March 24, 2012) in his column titled ‘Asian Innovation’…he notes that numerous universities around the globe are engaged in somewhat of a ‘scramble mode’ to design and integrate curricula-courses that focus on frugal innovation.
 There is no evidence to suggest that ‘scramble mode’ has mitigated.
-This suggests the fundamentals, i.e., principles and concepts, etc., underlying frugal innovation are variously resonating in the west.
+This suggests the fundamentals, i.e., principles and concepts, etc., underlying frugal innovation are variously resonating.

-• And, as a demonstration that the concept of frugal innovation is not wholly dismissed by the multi-nationals, Mr Govindarajan (Dartmouth’s Tuck Business School) is known to have advised General Electric on frugal innovation and co-authored a very worthy article with its former CEO, Jeffrey Immelt.
+• And, as a demonstration that the concept of frugal innovation is not being wholly dismissed by the multi-nationals, Mr. Govindarajan (Dartmouth’s Tuck Business School) is known to have advised General Electric on frugal innovation and co-authored a very worthy and illuminating article with GE’s former CEO, Jeffrey Immelt.

-Frankly, I do not sense frugal innovation, conceptually or practically, will remain subordinate to business start-up conventions and wholly fade from western business (entrepreneurial) lexicon or practice.
+Frankly, I do not sense frugal innovation…conceptually or practically, will remain subordinate to business start-up conventions or wholly fade from western business (entrepreneurial) lexicon or practice.
 Those inclined to believe differently, while respected, are encouraged to re-think their position.